-All of the instructors must have a master's degree and volunteer for ROTC duty, according to Captain George Finan.
-Also, the instructors teach topics within their major field.
-'Harvard and Berkeley have just restarted their programs," Finan said, "so the instructors have to be good because they're under the gun to start with.'
+AFROTC students like program \The states and states All of the instructors must have a master's degree and volunteer for ROTC duty, according to Captain George Finan.
+Also, the in-structors teach topics within their major field.
+"Harvard and Berkeley have just restarted their programs," Finan said, "so the instructors have to be good because they're under the gun to start with.'
 Student-instructor relationships are good according to cadets.

 "I don't feel any friction," Merrington said.
 "I don't feel I have to play kiss up to an officer.
-They all put on their pants the same way you do.'
+They all put on their pants the same way you do."
 Roggero noted that the unit gets involved in community services projects such as Big Brothers and Sisters.
-The instructors also get involved, according to Roggero, resulting in a great deal of in-formal contact between officers and students. act as flight sergeant, and carry the guidon (banner), with the responsibilities given to different sophomores at various times.
-Muller also mentioned different forms of leadership training and management skills in the program.
+The instructors also get involved, according to Roggero, resulting in a great deal of in-formal contact between officers and students act as flight sergeant, and carry the guidon (banner), with the responsibilities given to different sophomores at various times.
+Wednesday, November 12, 1975 Muller also mentioned different forms of leadership training and management skills in the program.
 The unit recently held a drill competition among the flights, capped by a formal dinner known as a "dining in".
 The "dining in" was organized by Stuhldreher.
-According to Muller, the dinner and awards ceremony, attended by top University administrators, went off flawlessly, and he cited this as an example of management and organizational training.
-'It was an excellent managerial experience," Muller said, "not just a big party."
+According to Muller the dinner and awards Muller, the dinner and awards ceremony, attended by top University administrators, went off flawlessly, and he cited this as an example of management and "It was an excellent management and "It was an excellent managerial experience," Muller said, "not just a big party."
 Cadet officers must also plan and teach leadership courses for the underclassmen, Muller said.
 Air Force SNAFU

 Fr.
 Tom Tallarida, Director of Off-Campus Housing, presents the Proprietor's Manual which his office has drawn up.
 The manual, designed to aid landlords, is available from the Student Affairs Office, room 315 of the Main Building.
 (Photo by Paul Clevenger) Juniors take three hours courses on U.S. defense policy, strategy of national defense policy, and socialization into the Air Force and sources of Air Force officers.
 Seniors study management and organizational theory.
 Cadet Commander Frederick Roggero described the freshman courses as being "A-B".
-Junior Government and International Christopher Studies major Stuhldreher said he doesn't feel overworked.
+Junior Government and International Studies major Christopher Stuhldreher said he doesn't feel overworked.
 On the other hand, junior Larry Merrington said he "feels like he's beating his head against the wall."
 Merrington will be required to carry 23 hours next semester.
 "It's going to be rough," he said.
-"I have 19 now and I need four more like I need a hole in the head."
+"I have 19 now and I need four more like I need a hole in the head.'
 Merrington said he feels his first priority is his education and he'll probably drop some of his staff duties with ROTC.
 Another junior engineering major said the officers are overly demanding.
 "In the past it was Notre Dame first and Air Force second.
 Now it's the other way around," he said.
 He'll haveto take 21 hours next semester.
-"It's getbe much more like the ting to
+"It's getting to be much more like the